Steps for Writing an Easy-to-Understand Employment Contract

 Explain How Termination Works

 Endings are never fun, but they’re part of every job, so it is best to explain how employment can end right in the contract.
 Include how much notice either side should give, what happens with final pay, and what reasons might lead to termination.
-Writing this clearly helps avoid tension if things ever come to an end.
+Writing this clearly helps avoid tension if things ever go to an end.
 It’s all about transparency, so both you and your employee know what to expect.
+A thorough easy-to-understand employment contract makes termination rules clear.

 Keep the Language Simple and Honest